uncle-ben-z/cloudcolorization/README.md

 # Point Cloud Colorization

+### No warranty or support is granted in any way!
+Use at your own risk.
+Respect the license.

 This repo hosts C++ code for application-specific cloud colorization.
 It refers to the backprojection of structural defects automatedly detected in images, i.e. 2D, into a (3D) point cloud.
 It uses the results from Structure-from-Motion (SfM) as provided by the Agisoft xml-file.

 #### Clone